vanessaaleung/data-science-notes/visualization/dashboard-design.md

 - Gather documents stating the goal, decisions, and metrics

 ## 3. Build
-- Find the Data
+### Find the Data
 - Do we have the data available
 - Where is the data stored
 - Is the data messy

-- Messy data
+### Messy data
 - Missing values: ignore, delete, impute
 - Wrong values
   - Fake phone number
   - Fake names
   - Fake birthday: too young, too old
 - Potentially Wrong values
   - Outliers: IQR = Q3 - Q1, [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR]
   - Various capitalization
   - Misspellings

-- No data
+### No data
 - Track new data points
 - Proxy metrics: that give similar information

 ## 4. Deploy
+- Context
+- Medium
+- Scheduling

+### Context
+- Descriptive chart titles
+- Label axes
+- Provide a legend
+- Add Definitions: Adding a short description beneath the metric clarifies the information that is represented and its limitations

+###  Medium
-- Sharing
+- Email
+  - Can this dashboard be shared externally?
-  - Provide enough training to the audience
+  - What level of access do people need to view the dashboard?
+  - How frequently should I send out the data so that people don’t ignore it? (align the schedule with the frequency of decisions being made from the dashboard)

+### Scheduling
+- Scheduling should mimic the pace at which decisions need to be made
+- If people do not need to view the dashboard to make a decision unless a metric changes dramatically, set up an alert

-- Scaling
+###  Scaling
 - Adding links, interactivity, and documentation
 - Optimizing queries
+  - go to the Data Gatekeeper to discuss creating a pre-aggregated table that you can query from
+- Removing unused dashboards
+- Documentation

-- Maintenance
+### Maintenance
 - Setting up scheduled times to review
+  - Total dashboard views
+  - Repeat dashboard views
+  - Unique dashboard viewers
+  - Do queries produce expected results?
+  - Have the underlying data sources or data models for this dashboard changed?
 - Providing a way for audience to provide feedback